Olympia Monthly Meeting of the Religious Society of Friends (Quakers)

 Our children are an important part of Friends Meeting.
 The Children’s Committee has put together some events on Zoom.
 Contact us for information.

-When we are able to return to fully meeting at the Meetinghouse, we have a children’s program there and children are always welcome!
-On Sunday mornings, about 15 minutes after the beginning of Meeting for Worship, the children are led out for the Children’s Program.
-On Query Sunday (the third Sunday of each month) the children stay for the first half-hour to hear and be part of the response to the query.
+We have a children’s program and children are always welcome!
+On Sunday mornings, about 10 minutes after the beginning of Meeting for Worship, the children are led out for the Children’s Program.

 Olympia Friends Meeting’s meetinghouse is at 3201 Boston Harbor Road NE; Olympia, WA 98506-2800.
-Coming from Olympia it is just past Priest Point Park, first driveway on the left beyond the intersection of Boston Harbor and Flora Vista roads.
+Coming from Olympia it is just past Squaxin Park (formerly Priest Point Park), first driveway on the left beyond the intersection of Boston Harbor and Flora Vista roads.

 The building originally housed the Olympia Salmon Club, an environmental and educational group devoted to preserving wild salmon runs.